Brides (2025 film): Release

 The film premiered at the 2025 Sundance Film Festival.
 It screened at the Munich Film Festival where it won the Fritz Gerlich Trophy for its contribution to human rights and antiracism through cinema.
 The jury described Brides as an examination of how young people must be "cared for with care and attention, warned against, and protected from dangerous manipulation," and shows "how a series of minor catastrophes ultimately escalate into a major catastrophe."
 The jury for the prize continued, "the film impresses with its topicality”.

 It also screened in the Open Air Premiere Programme at the 31st Sarajevo Film Festival in August 2025 where it won the TeenArena Jury Award for Best Feature Film and in the Official Selection of the Edinburgh International Film Festival.

 It will compete for IFFI ICFT UNESCO Gandhi Medal at the 56th International Film Festival of India in November 2025.

 Brides was released in the United Kingdom on September 26, 2025 by Vue Lumière, with a nationwide preview day on September 23 and a special Q&A screening at BFI Southbank on September 25.

+Reception

+BFI praises the movie for its risk taking and empathy; conversely, The Times gives the movie a 2/10, praising the acting and visuals but pointing out the one-dimensionality of the movie and the fact that every non-muslim British character is painted as a "bigoted white".